Barack Obama "Hope" poster: Origin and copyright

 Garcia contended that he retained copyright to the photo according to his AP contract.
 He said that he was "proud of the photograph and that Fairey did what he did artistically with it, and the effect it had", but that he did not "condone people taking things, just because they can, off the internet".
 Fairey countered that his conduct did not constitute "improper appropriation" because he had not taken any protected expression from Garcia's original photo.
 In addition, he claimed his behavior qualified as fair use.
 At trial AP would have to address both arguments.

 A judge urged a settlement, stating that AP would win the case.
 The AP and Shepard Fairey settled out of court in January 2011.
 In a press release, the AP announced that it and Fairey had "agreed to work together going forward with the Hope image and share the rights to make the posters and merchandise bearing the Hope image and to collaborate on a series of images that Fairey will create based on AP photographs.
 The parties have agreed to additional financial terms that will remain confidential."

 In a separate criminal action, federal prosecutors suggested that Fairey should face prison time for the destruction of evidence in the case, with the government sentencing request stating that "[a] sentence without any term of imprisonment sends a terrible message to those who might commit the same sort of criminal conduct.
 Encouraging parties to game the civil litigation system ... creates terrible incentives and subverts the truth-finding function of civil litigation."
 In September 2012, Fairey was sentenced to two years of probation, 300 hours of community service, and a fine of $25,000.

+Other works inspired by the "Hope" Poster

+In August 2024, Shepard Fairey, the creator of the original Barack Obama "Hope" poster, created a similar poster of Kamala Harris with the caption "Forward", in reference to Harris's campaign slogan "We are not going back."

+In October 2018 an online poster-creation tool called obamapostermaker.com was released by The Article 19 Group Inc. where users can import their own photo which can be edited along with a custom message to create an image in a similar style to the "Hope" poster.
+As of April 2025 it has been used almost 200,000 times by over 60,000 people.